egel/dotfiles/configuration/README.md

 Optional.

 > [!TIP]
-> File `.zshrc.private` is excluded from accidental commiting in this repo.
+> File `.zshrc.private` is excluded from accidental committing in this repo.

 ```
 touch ~/.